Harbaugh, Michigan counting on ex-Ole Miss QB Shea Patterson

 “Whatever you go through you have two decisions — get better or get worse,” Shea Patterson said.
 “I’ve been taught by my parents and older siblings to control what you can control and keep working.
 It’s been a rough road, but I’m so thankful I’m here at this university and that I get to be a Michigan Wolverine.”

-Shea Patterson is the third of four children.
+Shea Patterson is the fourth of five children.
 His younger brother, Nick, is a junior tight end at San Antonio Christian High School and has a scholarship offer from Michigan .

 Michigan’s new quarterback was born in Toledo, Ohio, and raised to root for the Wolverines, with Ann Arbor just an hour’s drive from home.
 He recalls watching Chad Henne play quarterback at the Big House with his father, whose family had season tickets.